cgonzalez-vt/infra-mcp-server/AWS_INTEGRATION.md

 # AWS Infrastructure Integration

-This document describes the AWS infrastructure integration in the DB MCP Server, which allows agents to inspect and monitor AWS resources without using CLI commands explicitly.
+This document describes the AWS infrastructure integration in the Infrastructure MCP Server, which allows agents to inspect and monitor AWS resources without using CLI commands explicitly.

 ## Overview